 Randall can help make it easy to successfully find your dream home by following these simple steps:Step 1: Find an agent

 One of the most important decisions you will make is finding a buyer's agent.
 There are usually two agents in a transaction--the buyer’s agent and the seller’s agent.
 The buyer’s agent tries to get the lowest price and best terms for the buyer.
 The seller’s agent tries to get the highest price and best terms for the seller.
-Some buyers believe that eliminating the buyer’s agent and working directly with the seller’s agent will save them money.
-This could have significant negative consequences and result in a worst-case scenario for the buyer (the seller’s agent keeps the entire commission, buyers have nobody looking out for their best interests, and the seller’s agent is working AGAINST the unrepresented buyer to get the highest price and best terms for the seller).
-DO NOT PURCHASE A PROPERTY WITHOUT A BUYER’S AGENT.
-Be sure to engage an experienced buyer's agent like Randall to assist with getting you the lowest price and best terms possible.
-The seller pays all commissions so it won’t cost you a dime.
-Click here to find out how Randall can help make your purchase a success.
+It is recommended to engage an experienced buyer's agent like Randall to assist with helping to get you the lowest price and best terms possible.

 Find a mortgage lender with whom you are comfortable.
 Ideally they should be located in Atlanta and be recommended by somebody you trust.
 Randall can refer you to several mortgage lenders if you don’t have one.
 Talk to the mortgage consultant about the various mortgages available, interest rates, closing costs, mortgage payments, and obtain a good faith estimate.
 Get pre-approved so you know what your maximum purchase price is.
 It’s important that you decide on two things before looking for a property: What’s the maximum amount you can spend and what amount would you like to spend.